AriFordsham/GHCWiki/records/name-spacing.md

 Verbosity is solved in Frege by using the TDNR syntax concept.
 In `data Record = Record {a::String};r = Record "A"; r.a` The final `r.a` resolves to `Record.a r`.
 See below for how we resolve the type of this code.

+### Specifics on the dot

+This proposal requires the current Haskell function composition dot operator to have spaces (at least on the left side).
+No spaces around the dot are reserved for name-spacing: this use and the current module namespace use.
+The dot operator should bind as tightly as possible.

 ## Simple type resolution